 When you are managing an online store, the last thing you want is to focus on the technical aspects too much.
 That is why most store owners prefer an easy to use interface for their eCommerce platform.
 Let’s see how Magento and WooCommerce compare when it comes to ease of use.

-Magento is a great choice for enterprise level solutions.
-That means, it might get slightly difficult for beginners to get their way around Magento.
+Magento is a great choice for enterprise-level solutions.
+That means it might get slightly difficult for beginners to get their way around Magento.
 However, once you gain familiarity, you can manage it pretty effectively.
 Moreover, you will get a lot of help from the extensive documentation.
 And, whenever, if you need some developer efforts, it is better to look for expert help.

 WooCommerce has a simple and intuitive interface that helps anybody to set up their shop.
 In addition, you can make use of the great variety of free and premium plugins to extend functionalities.
-Adding an extension too doesn’t require any coding efforts, and that is the reason WooCommerce is considered more user friendly, when you compare the two.
+Adding an extension too doesn’t require any coding efforts, and that is the reason WooCommerce is considered more user-friendly when you compare the two.
 Basically, you can set up a WooCommerce store all by yourself, and consistently upgrade functionalities and design with the help of themes and plugins.

 In the current scenario, store owners look for a range of advanced features in an eCommerce platform.
-Thankfully, both Magento and WooCommerce offers a lot of great features to set up an online store successfully.
+Thankfully, both Magento and WooCommerce offer a lot of great features to set up an online store successfully.

 By default, Magento offers a great set of features.
 However, when you try to integrate a new feature, it can get a bit costlier.
 Moreover, you will have to get the help of an expert developer to get it up and running.
 That means more investment in terms of money, time and effort.
 This makes Magento more suitable for larger business models with slightly bigger budgets.